microsoft/playwright/docs/src/aria-snapshots.md

 ---
-id: aria-snapshot
+id: aria-snapshots
-title: "Accessibility Snapshots"
+title: "Aria snapshots"
 ---

 ## Overview

-In Playwright, accessibility snapshots provide a YAML representation of the accessible elements on a page.
+In Playwright, aria snapshots provide a YAML representation of the accessibility tree of a page.
 These snapshots can be stored and compared later to verify if the page structure remains consistent or meets defined expectations.

 The YAML format describes the hierarchical structure of accessible elements on the page, detailing **roles**, **attributes**, **values**, and **text content**.
 The structure follows a tree-like syntax, where each node represents an accessible element, and indentation indicates nested elements.

-Following is a simple example of an accessibility snapshot for the playwright.dev homepage:
+Following is a simple example of an aria snapshot for the playwright.dev homepage:

 ```yaml
 - banner: